maptiler/manual/usage.rst

 Example of the rendering of a seamless map out of file map1.tif and map2.tif into tiles with an internal palette with optimal colors with higher visual : ::

- ￼maptiler -o tiles -f png8a -quant_quality 90 -quant_speed 4 map1.tif map2.tif
+  maptiler -o tiles -f png8a -quant_quality 90 -quant_speed 4 map1.tif map2.tif

 Watermark